 \subsubsection{ParamANN}

-We construct ParamANN with one hidden layer for the direct mapping between noise-included H(z) and four fundamental parameters (i.e., $H_0$, $\Omega_{0m}$, $\Omega_{0k}$, $\Omega_{0\Lambda}$) of $\Lambda$CDM universe.
+We construct ParamANN with one hidden layer for the direct mapping between noise-included H(z) and four fundamental parameters, i.e. $H_0$, $\Omega_{0m}$, $\Omega_{0k}$ and $\Omega_{0\Lambda}$, of $\Lambda$CDM Universe.
 In figure~\ref{fig:ParamANN}, we present the architecture of ParamANN.
-In ParamANN, input layer contains fifty three neurons, hidden layer consists of thirty neurons and the output layer comprises eight neurons.
-Neurons of each layer are densely connected (by weights and biases) to each neurons of the previous layer.
-We note that first half of the output layer shows the predictions and second half of the same provides the uncertainties corresponding to these predictions.
-To train the ParamANN, we use the noise-included $H(z)$ as input and the corresponding parameter values (i.e., $\hat{H}_0$, $\hat{\Omega}_{0m}$, $\hat{\Omega}_{0k}$, $\hat{\Omega}_{0\Lambda}$) are used as targets, where the `hat' notation is used to define the target parameters.
-We use ReLU~\citep{Agarap_2019} activation function in the hidden layer to learn the non-linearity of the direct mapping between input and targets.
-For the optimization process using mini-batch algorithm~\citep{Ruder_2016,Sun_2020}, we utilize \textit{adaptive moment estimation} (ADAM)~\citep{Kingma_2014} optimizer with learning rate $5 \times 10^{-4}$ to update weights and biases in the backward propagation~\citep{Hecht_1992} of the training process of ParamANN.
+In ParamANN, the input layer contains thirty one neurons, the hidden layer consists of twenty neurons and the output layer comprises eight neurons.
+Neurons of each layer are densely connected (by weights and biases) to each neuron of the previous layer.
+We note that the first half of the output layer shows the predictions and the second half of the same provides the uncertainties corresponding to these predictions.
+To train the ParamANN, we use the noise-included $H(z)$ as input and the corresponding parameters ($\hat{H}_0$, $\hat{\Omega}_{0m}$, $\hat{\Omega}_{0k}$ and $\hat{\Omega}_{0\Lambda}$) are used as targets, where the `hat' notation is used to define the target parameters.
+We use ReLU~\cite{Agarap_2019} activation function in the hidden layer to learn the non-linearity of the direct mapping between input and targets.
+For the optimization process using mini-batch algorithm~\cite{Ruder_2016,Sun_2020}, we utilize \textit{adaptive moment estimation} (ADAM)~\cite{Kingma_2014} optimizer with learning rate $5 \times 10^{-4}$ to update weights and biases in the backward propagation~\cite{Hecht_1992} of the training process of ParamANN.